WordPress/gutenberg/components/modal/README.md

 - Required: No
 - Default: true

-### parentSelector

-If this property is added, it overrides the default behaviour for selecting the dom node where the modal should mount.

-- Type: `function`
-- Required: No
-- Default: `() => document.body`

 ### style.content

 If this property is added, it will add inline styles to the modal content `div`.